-In conjunction with the Preliminary Plat and establishment of City zoning, the developer is requesting annexation of $\pm 155.672$ acres from Cascade County into the City of Great Falls.
+The developer is requesting annexation of ±155.67 acres from Cascade County into the City of Great Falls, which will come before the City Commission when the Final Plat of Phase I is filed.
 The Preliminary Plat creates 88 residential lots.
-The Thaniel Addition - Phase 1 Final Plat will include the 28 lots retained by the Owner and all roadways dedicated in the phased area (see Exhibit F).
+The Thaniel Addition - Phase 1 Final Plat will include the 28 lots retained by the Owner and all roadways dedicated in the phased area (attached).
 Thaniel Addition - Phase 2 through 7 will consist of 10 lots each and will remain in the County until completion of MSH houses are constructed, whereupon they will be annexed.
 As a result, the Black Eagle Fire Department will be providing fire protection to the structures until they are annexed.
 NeighborWorks plans on starting construction of the first 10 MSH homes in Thaniel Addition - Phase 2 upon Final Plat approval by City Commission.

-The Draft Improvement Agreement outlines improvement requirements as it relates to the phasing of development of the subject property and obligations of the Owner at time of annexation into the City (see Exhibit J).
+The Draft Improvement Agreement outlines improvement requirements as it relates to the phasing of development of the subject property and obligations of the Owner at time of annexation into the City (attached).
 Expansion of the City limits and annexation at this time comes with concerns as to how the area will be developed in the future and what necessary infrastructure and street connectivity will be.
 Without information as to how the northwest portion of the subject property will develop, the property owner takes on the responsibility of addressing numerous infrastructure and service concerns incrementally.
-To address these concerns, the Draft Improvement Agreement will also require the Owner take a cooperative approach and work with the owner of the property to the east (see Exhibit G).
+To address these concerns, the Draft Improvement Agreement will also require the Owner take a cooperative approach and work with the owner of the property to the east.